 Tools are often viewed as utilitarian items, prized for what they can do for you rather than how they look.
-It’s true that the condition of your rake or spade matters more in a practical sense than it does aesthetically, but you may be surprised at how an unsightly nick or a smattering of rust can eventually affect the lifespan of your favorite shovel and make restoring old tools impossible.
+It’s true that the condition of your rake or spade matters more in a practical sense than it does aesthetically, but you may be surprised at how an unsightly nick or a smattering of rust can eventually affect the life span of your favorite shovel and make restoring old tools impossible.

-Using products from The Real Milk Paint Co., you can restore hand-me-down tools and flea-market finds to increase durability while also making them a lot more pleasant to look at.
+Using products from The Real Milk Paint Co., to restore old tools that are hand-me-down or flea-market finds to increase durability while also making them a lot more pleasant to look at.
 To that end, we’ve assembled all the information you need to get started on tool restoration projects for tools with wood and metal components.

 - Natural, organic ingredients are better for the planet and for your family.